NeoWorkgroup/GDP-8/README.md

 ## Introduction:

-DCC GDP-8 is a Virtual Machine similar to DEC PDP-8, with 16 bit Machine Word.
+DCC GDP-8 is a 64 bit virtual machine with 24 bit memory address.
-It has 16 Bit Memory Address and 8 Bit Field.
-Due to the use of Hexdecimal, nearly everything is aligned to 4 Bit.
 Our goal is to create a modern "minicomputer", just like DEC's PDP-8 or PDP-11

 Because my C programming level is somewhat poor, it may not reach the goal :(